-The Technics EAH-AZ80 are premium wireless in-ears.
-These top-of-the-line, noise cancelling buds from this Japanese brand, who built their reputation on Hi-Fis and turntables, bring some distinctive features to the table, like LDAC support and the ability to connect to three devices simultaneously via Bluetooth.
+The Technics EAH-AZ80 are mid-range wireless in-ears.
+These noise cancelling buds from this Japanese brand, who built their reputation on Hi-Fis and turntables, bring some distinctive features to the table, like LDAC support and the ability to connect to three devices simultaneously via Bluetooth.
 They have a low-profile and sleek design that won't look out of place, whether you're on the subway or running up a mountain trail.
 Plus, the manufacturer advertises a solid continuous battery life of seven hours with ANC enabled, though this will be reduced if you're using LDAC.

 The Technics AZ80 are impressive for sports and fitness use.
 They're exceptionally portable buds that have a comfortable fit and great stability.
 They're also well-built, and the buds themselves are certified IPX4 against water splash damage, so they won't be the reason you forego running in the rain.
 Their seven-hour battery life will be enough to get you through all but the most grueling endurance events without a recharge from the case.
 Plus, their three-way Bluetooth multi-point means you can connect to your phone and smartwatch simultaneously, with a device to spare.